open-mmlab/mmcv/README.md

 ## License

-Some operations in `MMCV` are with other licenses instead of Apache2.0.
+MMCV is released under the Apache 2.0 license, while some specific operations in this library are with other licenses.
 Please refer to [LICENSES.md](LICENSES.md) for the careful check, if you are using our code for commercial matters.